 There is a lot to enjoy working at Campus View.
 The staff are both professional and inspiring and the children continue to renew my energy and teach me just as much as I teach them.

 I graduated from Indiana University with a Bachelor’s Degree in Anthropology with a minor in Comparative Literature.
-Throughout college I worked at Hoosier Courts Nursery School (another IU child care program), which led me to my current position at Campus View where I have worked for a little over 1.5 years.
+Throughout college I worked at Hoosier Courts Nursery School (another IU child care program), which led me to my current position at Campus View where I have worked since 2011.

 All my life I’ve been a very curious person, I am interested in how and why things work and how and why people work the way they do.
 This interest led me to pursue my degree in anthropology and I believe it has also led me to a career in early childhood education.
 I try to provide an environment that provokes inquisition and stimulates creativity in a fun and developmentally appropriate manner.